Disaggregation of Remotely Sensed Soil Moisture in Heterogeneous Landscapes using Holistic Structure based Models: Disaggregation Framework

 \subsubsection{Kernel Annealing}

-The technique of Kernel Annealing is very useful in this algorithm.
-The performance surface has local minima which can inhibit the performance of this algorithm.
-So the kernel width is gradually decreased over the course of iterations.
-The initial value of the kernel is chosen according to the Silverman's rule of thumb given by
+The objective function in Equation~\ref{eq:JCS_estimator_reg} has local minima that can inhibit the performance of this algorithm.
+To ensure that the clustering solution is globally, and not just locally, minimum the kernel width is gradually decreased in this algorithm over the course of iterations.
+The initial value of the kernel is chosen according to the Silverman's rule of thumb\cite{Silverman1986} given by

 where $d$ is the dimensionality of the data, $N$ is the number of samples and $\sigma^2_{X} = d^{-1} \sum_i \sum_{X_{ii}}$ and $\sum_{X_{ii}}$ is the diagonal values of the sample covariance matrix.
 The lower value of the kernel size is set to $\sigma_{\mathrm{LOW}}=\frac{\sigma_{\mathrm{SIL}}}{4}$.
 Thus the annealing rate is,